Trustees of Seckford Education Trust

 Mr Jude Chin

-Chair of the Finance and General Purposes Committee
+Chair of the Finance, Audit and Resources Committee

 Jude Chin has a degree in Biochemistry from Bristol University and is a Fellow of the Institute of Chartered Accountants in England and Wales.
 He has extensive commercial and international experience gained from a 30-year career with KPMG.
 His experience includes auditing and advising on mergers, acquisitions and stock exchange listings, for public and private companies.
 He is a governor of the City Academy, Hackney, and the City of London Academy, Southwark.
 Mr Chin is Chair of SSAT (The Schools Network) Ltd, an education services provider and a non-executive director of Colchester Hospital University NHS Foundation Trust where he chairs the audit and risk committee.